Converting to tubeless tires- mountain bikes

 Should I switch to tubeless tires for mountain biking?

 Yes.
 For protection from flat tires.
 As a general rule tubeless systems incur fewer flats than tubes.

 No. Less tire selection and higher cost.
-Cheap mountain bike tires are rarely tubeless compatible tires.
+Cheap mountain bike tires are rarely tubeless compatible.
 Also, consider you can always change a tube or repair it, but once a tubeless tire punctures you have a big problem.
 Been there done that.

 Tubeless tire conversion guide:

 • Tire sealant